 Some of these conditions may be issued a day or longer in advance, allowing you time to determine how to plan for your project.
 However, weather can turn at a moment’s notice, becoming more dangerous than expected.

 Working on power lines is risky enough during good weather.
-Doing it in winter weather demands a higher level of focus and caution.
+Working in winter weather demands an even higher level of focus and caution.
 Warn drivers by setting up proper traffic zones by using cones, signs, lights, and barrels.
 Whenever possible, de-energize power cables.
 If this can’t be done, conduct a hazard analysis to determine whether work and weather conditions are safe.
 Always use proper tools and personal protective equipment while on the job.
 When possible, stay at least 10 feet away from energized power lines.

-The first step in winter safety involves training and certifying everyone who works on aerial lifts.
+The first step in safely working in winter weather involves training and certifying everyone who works on aerial lifts.
 As the specialists in OSHA-compliant aerial lift training, AerialliftCertification.com makes it easy to bring your employees up to speed on safety procedures during cold winter weather.
 Our training is fast, thorough and affordable.
 We can even provide certification cards on the same day as the training.